microsoft/vscode-docs/tutorials/static-website/create-storage.md

    ![Confirm container](images/static-website/storage/8-portal-config-static-site.png)

 ## Your site URL

 Within the **Static Website (preview)** configuration options, copy the URL for your website.
-This will be the primay endpoint for your app.
+This will be the primary endpoint for your app.

 `https://<storage-account-name>.z4.web.core.windows.net/`